pj131/OHOS_L0_adapter/openharmoy_l0_adapter.md

 board_arch = ""

 # Toolchain name used for system compiling.
-# E.g. gcc-arm-none-eabi, arm-linux-harmonyeabi-gcc, ohos-clang,  riscv32-unknown-elf.
+# E.g. gcc-arm-none-eabi, arm-linux-harmonyeabi-gcc, OpenHarmony-clang,  riscv32-unknown-elf.
-# Note: The default toolchain is "ohos-clang".
+# Note: The default toolchain is "OpenHarmony-clang".
 It's not mandatory if you use the default toolchain.
 board_toolchain = "arm-none-eabi-gcc"

 use_board_toolchain = true